rpGIS/server/README.md

 ```
 # Viewing the app
 go to http://developer.cege.ucl.ac.uk:31286/ to view the app on a browser.
 To view it on the phone, use the phonegap app and put the same url into the in app browser area.
+You can download the app by scanning the following QR code and downloading the apk file